Rodolfo Castro Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in the league.
+- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.70).
+- The Athletics have a 6.69 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 101 total home runs at a rate of 1.7 per game (most in the league).
+- Athletics pitchers combine to surrender the most home runs in baseball (101 total, 1.6 per game).

+- Kaprielian gets the start for the Athletics, his eighth of the season.
+He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Atlanta Braves, when the left-hander went six innings, surrendering one earned run while allowing four hits.
+- In his most recent appearance on Wednesday, the righty tossed 4 2/3 innings against the Atlanta Braves, allowing three earned runs while surrendering five hits.

-- In 11 games this season, the 27-year-old has amassed a 4.37 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .237 to his opponents.
+- In 10 games this season, the 29-year-old has an 8.12 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.